bpananalytics/bpananalytics/README.md

 ---
 ### [Strategic Insights and Operational Analytics for ERP Muesli Inc.: Fiscal Year 2024 Review](https://github.com/bpananalytics/bpananalytics/blob/main/Muesli%20Analysis.docx)

-An in-depth analysis on European cereal production involving a detailed review of financial statements, geographic consumption, marketing channels, and producation.
+An in-depth analysis on European cereal production involving a detailed review of financial statements, geographic consumption, marketing channels, and production.
 The findings reveal that current assets are a leading indicator of cash flow issues, highlighting potential challenges in meeting sales targets.
 Additionally, geographic sales data indicates limited reach with the potential customer base, while supply-side metrics, such as manufacturing and transfer efficiency, show no production issues.
 These insights can serve as the foundation for the organization’s strategic execution in the 2024 fiscal year.

 ### Skills